Robert Stanford Tuck: Early years

-Tuck was born in Catford, southeast London.
-After a less-than-stellar school career he left St Dunstan's College, Catford in 1932 to join the Merchant Navy as a sea cadet (seaman's Discharge Number R112769) aboard the SS Marconi from 19 May 1933 before joining the RAF on a short service commission as an acting pilot officer in 1935.
-Following flying training, Tuck joined 65 Squadron in September 1935 as an acting probationary pilot officer.
-He became a pilot officer on probation in September 1936 and his pilot officer rank was confirmed in early 1937 (which was backdated to December 1936).
-In September 1938 he was promoted to flying officer.
-With 65 Squadron he flew the Gloster Gauntlet and then the Gloster Gladiator biplanes.
-In January 1938 practicing formation flying in a Gladiator over the town of Uckfield in East Sussex, Tuck was involved in a fatal mid-air collision with another pilot.
-He himself escaped by parachute, with two lost teeth and a severe cut to his cheek.
-In May 1940, he was posted to 92 Squadron, based at Croydon, as a flight commander flying Spitfires.
+Robert Stanford Tuck was born on 1 July 1916 in Catford, southeast London.
+He was educated at St Dunstan's College and once he finished his schooling in 1932, joined the Merchant Navy as a sea cadet.
+He was a seaman on the SS Marconi, making a return voyage to South Africa in 1933.
+He later worked for a window joinery company before joining the RAF on a short service commission as an acting pilot officer in September 1935.

+After completing his training at No. 3 Flying Training school at Grantham, Tuck joined No. 65 Squadron in August 1936 as an acting pilot officer on probation.
+The squadron was based at Hornchurch and was in the process of being equipped with the Gloster Gauntlet bi-plane fighter so much time was spent to become operational on this new type of aircraft.
+Tuck's pilot officer rank was confirmed in February 1937 with effect from the previous December.
+Then in May, No. 65 Squadron began to convert to the Gloster Gladiator biplanes.
+On 17 January 1938, practising formation flying in a Gladiator over the town of Uckfield in East Sussex, Tuck was involved in a fatal mid-air collision with another pilot.
+He himself escaped by parachute, with injuries to his face for which he was hospitalised.
+He was involved in another mid-air collision in April, but this time both pilots were uninjured.
+In September he was promoted to flying officer.

 Second World War

+As part of the Hornchurch Wing, No. 65 Squadron, which had been equipped with Supermarine Spitfire fighters since the previous May, was involved with interception duties from the early stages of the Second World War, making its first scramble on 5 September 1939.
+However, it had seen no action by the time Tuck departed the squadron on 1 May 1940.
+His new assignment was flight commander at No. 92 Squadron.
+This was based at Croydon and equipped with Spitfires.

 Battle of France

 Tuck led his first combat patrol on 23 May 1940, over Dunkirk, claiming three German fighters shot down.
 The following day he shot down two German bombers and as aerial fighting intensified over the next two weeks his score rapidly mounted.
 Tuck was awarded the Distinguished Flying Cross (DFC) on 11 June and received it from King George VI at RAF Hornchurch on 28 June.
-The citation for this award, published in the London Gazette read "...this officer led his flight in company with his squadron on two offensive patrols over Northern France.
-As a result of one of these patrols in which the squadron engaged a formation of some 60 enemy aircraft, the Squadron Commander was later reported missing, and the flight commander wounded and in hospital.
-Flight Lieutenant Tuck assumed command, and on the following day led the squadron, consisting of only eight aircraft, on a further patrol engaging an enemy formation of fifty aircraft.
-During these engagements the squadron has shot down ten enemy aircraft and possibly another twenty-four.
-Throughout the combats this officer has displayed great dash and gallantry.
+The citation for this award, published in The London Gazette, read: